tobbelobb/hangprinter/stl/README.md

-Note: If you're using this branch, which is a development branch, you shouldn't trust that stls are up to date.

-Make your own by
+Make individual stls on your own by
- * Opening up the scad-files with OpenSCAD GUI, or
+ * Opening up the scad-files with OpenSCAD GUI and exporting from there

+Or with `make`
+ * `make stl/<thefileyouwant.stl>`
+ * `make <thefileyouwant.stl>`,

+... which will both place the stl inside the `hangprinter/stl/` directory.

+Make all the stls on your own by
  * `make all` (this will take a long time),
- * or `make stl/<thefileyouwant.stl>`